-October in Sicily means many things to the Sicilian’s table from fruits like: fichi d’india, hazelnuts, mushrooms and grapes.
-Late ripening in this years season also means a tardy gathering of tomatoes, eggplants (aubergines), capsicums, chili peppers and other summer fair.
+October in Sicily means many things to the Sicilian’s table from fruits like fichi d’india, hazelnuts, mushrooms and grapes.
+Late ripening in this years season also means a tardy gathering of tomatoes, eggplants (aubergines), capsicums, chilli peppers and other summer fairs.

 A new season is always a new beginning, it changes the sensations and assures as we are moving forward despite our want to stand still.

 Autumn is like sipping a fine Nero d’Avola, smooth and deeply satisfying with a warm and fruity aftertaste that makes you wish more.